How To Spot a Fake 1986 Fleer Michael Jordan Sticker

 Different Color Fonts On Back Of Card

-Some fakes I’ve found on eBay were actually graded by some very questionable, defunct grading companies–however with the notation that the card was indeed a reprint.
+Some fakes I’ve found on eBay were actually graded by some very questionable, defunct grading companies–however, with the notation that the card was indeed a reprint.
 Here’s one I discovered recently.
-The front might fool many collectors, although I would point to the clarity of the image as the first thing I noticed.
+The front might fool many collectors, though I would point to the image’s clarity as the first thing I noticed.

 You’ll notice that the text on the fake card has a darker, sort of navy blue, whereas the real card’s text is a regular sort of blue.
-The lack of boldness on many other areas of print on the fake card is another sign of a counterfeit.
-Many of these discoveries could easily be identified with a loupe.
+The lack of boldness in many other areas of the print on the fake card is another sign of counterfeiting.
+In addition, the bottom red section of the fake card has a fainter, almost pink background color.
+Note that many of these discoveries could easily be identified with a loupe.

 A fake Jordan Fleer sticker rookie card